 You could add statement kitchen island lighting to accentuate height and if you feel you'd like a #shelfie or two, you could incorporate simple open shelving to show off your prized kitchenware and cook books.

-6. A curved kitchen island in an open-plan kitchen
+15. A curved island in an open-plan space

 ‘Curved shapes are always good in an open plan space because they accommodate the flow of people moving around much more easily.’